Back to Blog

 Frequently Asked Questions

 What time does Hothouse Flowers typically take the stage?
-Doors for The Fire Station typically open around 7:00 PM.
-If there is a support act, they usually begin around 7:30 PM - 8:00 PM, playing for about 30-45 minutes.
-Hothouse Flowers would then be expected to take the stage around 9:00 PM - 9:30 PM, with the concert usually concluding by 10:30 PM - 11:00 PM.
-This is an approximate schedule and can vary on the night.
+Doors for Hothouse Flowers concerts usually open around 7:00 PM.
+If there's a supporting act, they typically start around 7:30 PM or 8:00 PM, playing for approximately 30-40 minutes.
+Hothouse Flowers would then be expected to begin their set around 8:45 PM or 9:00 PM, finishing around 10:30 PM to 11:00 PM.

 Photography and video policies?
-Typically, non-professional cameras (i.e., mobile phones) are allowed for personal use, but professional cameras with detachable lenses are usually prohibited.
-Flash photography is almost always discouraged.
-Policies can vary, so it's wise to check The Fire Station's website for their definitive policy on the night.
+Generally, mobile phones are permitted for personal photography, but professional cameras with large lenses are usually prohibited.
+Flash photography is also often discouraged as it can disrupt the performers and other audience members.
+It's best to check The Fire Station's specific policy on the night or their website beforehand.

 What's the refund policy?
-Refunds are typically only offered if the event is cancelled by the promoter or venue.
-If the event is rescheduled, tickets are usually transferred to the new date.
-It's crucial to review the specific terms and conditions of your ticket purchase at the time of booking.
+Refunds are typically only offered if the event is cancelled by the artist or venue.
+If the event is rescheduled, tickets are usually valid for the new date, with refunds offered in specific circumstances as per the ticket provider's terms and conditions.

 Top Tips for Hothouse Flowers at The Fire Station